helviojunior/turbosearch/README.md

-  --sha1-search               Search for a SHA1 Hash version of each word (default: no) --sha256-search             Search for a SHA256 Hash version of each word (default: no) --hash-upper                In case of Hash Search be enabled, also search by Uppercase of Hash Hex Text (default: no)
+  --sha1-search               Search for a SHA1 Hash version of each word (default: no) --sha256-search             Search for a SHA256 Hash version of each word (default: no) --hash-upper                In case of Hash Search be enabled, also search by Uppercase of Hash Hex Text (default: no) --no-dupcheck               Do not check duplicate words in wordlist.
+Use in case of big wordlists (default: False)

 ```